 There’s no getting away from it.
 Being a surgeon is tough.
 While adrenalin can keep a tired, overworked doctor through surgery, there’s only so long the buzz can last.
-As every doctor knows, it’s hard work maintaining a full operating schedule and dealing with the endless charting and bureaucracy of modern medicine.
+As every doctor knows, it’s hard to maintain a full operating schedule and deal with the endless charting and bureaucracy of modern medicine.

 Surgeon burnout is on the rise

-While there’s a host of factors that contribute to burnout, the main culprits are working too long and too hard on too little sleep.
+While there’s a host of factors that contribute to burnout, the main culprits are:

 Restricting “flight” time